Frequently Asked Questions

 Our medical record is kept electronically, so that whichever doctor or nurse you see, can find what they need to know to help you manage your health.
 Results of blood and xray tests are sent to the Practice electronically, so they can be added accurately to the file.
 Many specialist letters are now also sent this way, as are hospital discharge summaries.
 Paper letters are scanned so they can be stored electronically too.

-Experience has shown that if you have a problem with one of our doctors it is best to speak to him or her first.
-If you are still unhappy we would like you to write a letter to:
+Experience has shown that if you have a problem with your doctor, it is best to speak to him or her first.
+We have a suggestion box in our waiting room feel free to leave us a message.

 The Managing Partner